Directives

 This example directive @upperCase

-may be used on field definitions to UPPERCASE the result.
+may be used on field definitions to convert the result to UPPER CASE.

 directive @upperCase on FIELD_DEFINITION